 Board of Directors

 Sue is native of Indianapolis.
 She lived and worked in the Evansville area from 1976 until her return to Indianapolis in 2011.
 Sue has four children, Diane, Craig, Stephen, and Tricia.
+Now a leading real estate agent with F.C.
+Tucker, Sue represents clients in Indianapolis, Hamilton, and Hendricks Counties, helping them to find their perfect home.

 A lifelong Indianapolis resident, Gigi and her husband Frank have lived in the area since 1982.
 They have two children, Andrew who resides in the Fountain Square neighborhood, and Emily who lives in Cincinnati.
 Interested in policies that affect her neighborhood, Gigi became involved with GACC when a nearby neighborhood faced a city mandate that most did not feel was necessary.
 Impressed with GACC’s support of the residents’ best interests, she volunteered to join the board to record meeting minutes.